 - We will give you transplant information to take home—including a copy of SCCA’s Patient & Caregiver Resource Manual that provides information about the SCCA campus and the Seattle area, the transplant process, classes for caregivers, and caring for your child at home.

-Once we determine that your child is eligible for a transplant and the transplant is scheduled, our staff will send you a printed book and DVD called Preparing for Transplant.
-You can also download a PDF of Preparing for Transplant.
-The book and DVD will guide you through the necessary planning, preparation, and decision making.
+Once we determine that your child is eligible for a transplant and the transplant is scheduled, our staff will send you a printed booklet called Preparing for Transplant.

 SCCA and Seattle Children’s have been performing transplants for decades.
 That’s why we are so well prepared to assist families going through the process—even families traveling here from outside the area.
 Families come to Seattle from around the world for transplants.